-Minolta has sold millions and millions of the SRT-101 due its seemingly undying popularity.
+Although arguably less advanced than some of its counterparts, like the Minolta SRT-303, the SRT-101 has seemingly undying popularity and has been selling in the millions.
 The SRT-101 has gone through several changes throughout its time, so depending on which version you land your hands on, you might notice a few different tweaks here and there.
 Regardless, the Minolta SRT-101 is a highly reliable 35mm film camera fitting for beginners everywhere.

 Aside from its light meter, the camera runs perfectly fine with no battery.
 The company does not actively produce the camera anymore, so you will have to buy yours pre-owned.
 You should have no trouble finding it online.
 It retails even cheaper than the Canon AE-1 and Pentax K1000 at around $100.
 The camera is known to be more on the bulky side, though, so don't be surprised when you feel its weight, all 690g of it.

 On quite the opposite side of the Minolta SRT-101, we have the Nikon FE2, which is known to be one of the lightest and most compact SLR cameras, making it great for travellers.
 The Nikon FE2 has a few settings and adjustments to try out, but don't let this put you off!
 Think of it as an opportunity to explore different settings as you set out on your film photography adventures.